Learning collision operators from plasma phase space data using differentiable simulators: Long-term Accuracy of Different Methods

 \subsection{Rollout Errors per Simulation}

 In Figure~\ref{fig:l1_model_comparison_per_simulation}, we show the average rollout error over subpopulations per simulation of the dataset.
 These are the values used to produce the boxplot in Figure~\ref{fig:l1_model_comparison_boxplot}.
 We observe that, across almost all simulations, the operators retrieved using phase space information perform better than the operators retrieved from tracks.
 This happens because they are optimized to predict long-term dynamics, while values from tracks can slightly vary depending on the time interval over which statistics are computed.
-The results highlight the benefit of using an optimization-based approach when we do not know a priori what the relevant collisional time-scales are, and need to automatically process large amounts of simulations and phase space regions.
+These results highlight the benefit of using an optimization-based approach when we do not know a priori what are the relevant collisional time scales, and need to automatically process large amounts of simulations and phase space regions.

-The outliers observed for PS-NN-Multi in Figure~\ref{fig:l1_model_comparison_per_simulation} correspond to simulations with a smaller number of macroparticles ($N_{ppc}=2$, $\Delta_x/\lambda_D = 2$) and quadratic shape function ($index\in[51,52,53]$ in table~\ref{tab:simulation_parameters}).
-We did not find any specific reason why the model should perform worse at these specific numerical parameters, since it performs well at equivalent numbers of macroparticles for other shape functions (i.e., it is not a problem of lack of phase space dynamic statistics), and other phase space-based methods (PS-Tensor and PS-NN) perform well for the same data.
+The outliers observed for the PS-NN-Multi models in Figure~\ref{fig:l1_model_comparison_per_simulation} correspond to simulations with a smaller number of macroparticles ($N_{ppc}=2$, $\Delta_x/\lambda_D = 2$) and quadratic shape function ($index\in[51,52,53]$ in table~\ref{tab:simulation_parameters}).
+We did not find any specific reason for the poorer performance at these specific numerical parameters, since it performs well at equivalent numbers of macroparticles for other shape functions (i.e., it is not a problem of lack of phase space dynamics statistics), and other phase space-based methods (PS-Tensor and PS-NN) perform well for the same data.
 This leads us to believe that the only justification is a lack of representative power of the network and a limited size of the training simulation set (in terms of the variety of the simulation parameters).
 We conjecture that producing a larger set of simulations and training a larger model should result in better generalization capabilities.